jimjonesbr/rdf_fdw/README.md

 ### DISTINCT

 `DISTINCT` is pushed down to the SPARQL SELECT statement just like in SQL.
-There is no equivalent for `DISTINCT ON`, so it cannot be pushed down.
+In case that the configured SPARQL query already contains a `DISTINCT` or a `REDUCED` modifier, the SQL `DISTINCT` won't be pushed down.
+There is no equivalent for `DISTINCT ON`, so it cannot be pushed down either.

 ### WHERE